-The NIU Open Access Fund seeks to advance the use of innovative research publishing models.
-In accordance with the NIU Open Access Policy, the fund is designed to heighten the visibility and accessibility of NIU's scholarly output.
-The Fund supports NIU faculty and enrolled graduate students in all disciplines who choose to publish in open access (OA) journals that require article processing charges.
+In accordance with the NIU Open Access Policy, the OA Publishing Fund program is designed to heighten the visibility and accessibility of NIU's scholarly output while also advancing innovation in research publishing models.
+The Fund supports NIU faculty and enrolled graduate students in all disciplines who choose to publish in open access (OA) journals that require article processing fees.

 Goals of the Fund

 - Support for NIU affiliated authors who wish to publish open access